top of page

 Number one client benefit: Foresters Financial is a Fraternal Benefit Society.
 In layman's terms, it's a non-profit mutual company.
 As such, it has a heart to serve.
 Foresters offers non-medical exam options for both term and whole life, is friendly to Diabetics (including Type-1 Diabetes in

 children), and has the best Accelerated Death Benefit (ADB) rider in the industry.
 The ADB rider allows you to access a percentage of the eligible death benefit in the event of chronic/critical/terminal illness.
 Foresters allows you to access up to 24/95/95 percent of the death benefit in qualifying circumstances.
 (Most companies allow 10/24/50.)
-Their whole life policies for kids are very competitive.
-They'll even throw $1,000 to a policy owner's favorite charity upon their death just because.
+Their 20-pay whole life policies for children allow you to set your kids up for life without mortgaging their futures.
+They'll even throw $1,000 to a policy owner's favorite charity upon the death of the insured just because.
 That's the heart of a non-profit.

 Screenshot 2024-06-05 at 7.19.14 PM.png

-Number one client benefit: Speaking of annuities, it used to be that you could start an annuity the same way you could start an IRA or a 401(k), just a small, regular contribution.
-For the most part, these have
+Number one client benefit: Let's talk annuities.
+It used to be that you could start an annuity the same way you could start an IRA or a 401(k), just a small, regular contribution.
+For the most part, these have all

 Number one client benefit: Lafayette Life is probably the most flexible in actually designing policies for clients with specific needs or desires.
 Whether that's a limited pay period or pre-planning for